chevere/docs/reference/Chevere/Interfaces/Message/MessageInterface.md

 ## Description

-Rich system messages for CLI and HTML.
+Describes the component in charge of handling rich system messages for CLI and HTML.

 ## Constants